UNC Chapel Hill Medical School 2021-22 secondary application essay questions

-UNC is ranked 1st in primary care education and 6th in NIH research funding across the United States.
+UNC is ranked 3rd in primary care education and 24th in research by U.S. News & World Report.
 UNC strives to reach underserved populations and reduce health care disparities.
 Their medical students receive leadership training as part of their curriculum.

 UNC medical school secondary essay #1